 PLRA_S1Ep4 COMMENTARY: Short/Long-Term Effect of Parenting Style

-The commentary (S1Ep4) explores the short- and long-term effects of different parenting styles on child behavior and development.
-It raises questions about socially acceptable child behavior, developmental competence, the best parenting style, and artistic choices in illustrating parental warmth and strictness.
-The content is part of a broader literature review on parenting.
+S1Ep4 (Chu & Ho, 2025, September 18) explores the short-term and long-term effects of different parenting styles on child behavior and development.
+It addresses questions about socially acceptable child behavior, developmental competence, the best parenting style, and Dr. K. Ho’s artistic choices in illustrating parental warmth and strictness.

 Keep reading